aw/hw-micro3d/docs/EXPLAIN.md

 High current PCB traces are 3.00mm and can support at most 3.9A of current, and possibly more because the traces are doubled on both sides. **High current traces have only been tested up to 2A.
 Please be warned and use at your own risk.**

-**Do not** connect a thermistor, heater cartridge, or high power fan to the low-current JST-XH/RJ45 connectors.
+**Do not** connect a heater cartridge, or high power fan to the low-current JST-XH/RJ45 connectors.
 It is only designed for low-current devices and you will have a bad day if you decide to pull more than it can handle.

 **Do not** connect anything other than a μ3D module to the RJ45 cables.
 It does not use any known standard pinouts and will likely destroy any "ethernet" devices you connect (laptops, switches, IP cameras, etc).